 Explore the significance of bodywork for those in palliative stages; review common tasks of the dying; open our minds and hearts to how this work shapes us and find community in being present with each other.

 Kim Swineheart, DC

-During this closed-circuit interactive session, you examine how cancer progresses in bodies and observe unaffected areas to help you come up with ideas and ways to help your clients live a pain-free life.
+Learn from the past.
+These individuals, who have donated their bodies to science, give us the opportunity to see how cancer progresses in their bodies.
+During this closed-circuit interactive session, observe unaffected areas to help you come up with ideas and ways to help your clients live a pain-free life.

 Tracy Walton, MS, NCTMB

 Amy Camie, spiritual harpist, recording artist

 Enjoy this interactive and thought-provoking presentation demonstrating how vibrations within and around us impact our thoughts, emotions, relationships and health through the concepts of resonance, sympathetic vibration, forced resonance and entrainment.